 Sequence Listings

-Rule 13ter.1(c) and (e); Section 208; AI Annex C
+Rule 13ter.1(a), (b); Section 208; AI Annex C

-Another situation where a meaningful search or preliminary examination is not possible may arise where the international application contains disclosure of one or more nucleotide and/or amino acid sequences but the applicant does not furnish a listing of the sequence in a written form, and/or a computer readable form, the International Searching Authority does not have available to it a copy of the sequence listing in electronic form complying with the standard provided for in Annex C of the Administrative Instructions.
+Another situation where a meaningful search or preliminary examination is not possible may arise where the international application contains disclosure of one or more nucleotide and/or amino acid sequences but the International Searching Authority does not have available to it a copy of the sequence listing in electronic form complying with the standard provided for in Annex C of the Administrative Instructions.
 The International Searching Authority requests the provision of such a sequence listing as soon as possible, before the search report and written opinion are established (see paragraphs 15.12 and 15.13 and paragraph 4.15).
-However if the listing is not provided or is not provided in the form required by the Standard, the Authority makes a meaningful search or preliminary examination to the extent that this is possible.
+However if the listing is not provided or is not provided in the form required by the standard, the Authority makes a meaningful search or preliminary examination to the extent that this is possible.
 For example, if a named protein is claimed, such a protein could be searched by its name rather than by its sequence.
 The same may occasionally apply also where a sequence listing is provided in paper (or .pdf) form which does not comply with the standard provided for in Annex C of the Administrative Instructions and the International Searching Authority requires such a paper (or .pdf) format for the purposes of the international search.

 Declaration of Non-Establishment of International Search Report